 Where everything else can be solved, getting rid of the algae problem can be a tough one.

-So, do yourself a favor by not getting into such water.
+So, do yourself a favour by not getting into such water.

 Test the water if it is contaminated treat it then considers swimming into it.